 16. PLANT ECOLOGY AND PHYSIOLOGY.-A study of plants in relation to their environment from a physiological point of view.
 Emphasis is placed on types of habitat, plant associations and succession.
 Part of the laboratory work is devoted to the study of various types of associations in the field, part to the performing of physiological experiments in the laboratory.
 Prerequisite, Biology 4.
 Elective for Juniors.

-One class period and one three-hour laboratory period a week.
-Credit, two semester hours.
+Two class periods and one three-hour laboratory or field period a week.
+Credit, three semester hours.